View of Sveti Stefan island and Southern Beach from a boat

 Sveti Stefan: A 2026 Guide to the Jewel of the Budva Riviera

-Atmosphere Exclusive & Sophisticated
+Vibe Exclusive & Historic

 Montenegro’s sublime Adriatic coastline is strung together by a necklace of shielded coves, but none sparkle quite like Sveti Stefan.
-Geographically centered on the Budva Riviera, this former fortified village turned luxury island resort is the country’s most iconic silhouette, a cluster of 15th-century stone villas tethered to the mainland by a narrow, picturesque causeway.
+Geographically centered on the Budva Riviera, this former fortified village turned luxury island resort is the country’s most iconic silhouette: a cluster of 15th-century stone villas tethered to the mainland by a narrow, picturesque causeway.

 The 2026 Visitor Reality

-How to Visit the Island
+How to Visit Sveti Stefan Resort Island

 The Best Beaches in Sveti Stefan